NathanvChand/ACIT-2420-Assignment-1/README.md

 Go to the Security tab and click on ADD SSH KEY.
 Paste the contents of your clipboard and give your key an appropriate name.

-## Step 2: Create a Droplet Running Arch Linux Using the DigitalOcean Web Console
+## Step 2: Create a Droplet Running Arch Linux Using the DigitalOcean Web Console and Adding a Custom Arch Linux Image
 1.**Create Droplet:**
 On the DigitalOcean homepage, click the big green Create button and select Droplet from the drop-down list.